Governor Andrew Cuomo signed a bill legalizing recreational marijuana, making New York the 16th state to do so.

 The old Caffe Ragio where Bob Dylan played in the '60s is for rent.
 Should we expect Amsterdam-style cannabis coffee shops like the Bulldog to set up shop on Bleeker Street once COVID subsides?
 Will craft cannabis drinks be for sale at restaurants?
 Will there be a special permit for minority entrepreneurs looking to get into the recreational cannabis market?
 Will large medical marijuana companies already licensed in New York such as MadMen and Curaleaf dominate the market like Amazon due to their enormous resources and established footprint?

-What you can do now to prepare for the potential legalization of recreational marijuana in New York
+What you can do now to prepare for the legalization of recreational marijuana in New York

 - If you'll be seeking financing and investors or partners, you'll need a business plan to present to them.
-Ask me about Marijuana Business plans for details and get a business plan to fit your needs.
+Contact our office about Marijuana Business plans for details and get a business plan to fit your needs.

 - You will need to set up a corporate structure for your business